 Employees should only be limited in doing similar work for a direct competitor of your company.
 Prohibiting employees from working in any capacity in your company’s industry is too broad, and likely unenforceable.

 Your company needs to provide consideration for an employee to enter into a restrictive covenant.
-An offer of employment is sufficient consideration for a non-compete or non-solicitation clause when an employee is hired.
-If an employee is asked to sign a restrictive covenant after joining the company, additional consideration, like a promotion or lump sum bonus, must be provided.
+An offer of employment in most states is sufficient consideration for a non-compete or non-solicitation clause when an employee is hired.
+If an employee is asked to sign a restrictive covenant after joining the company, additional consideration, like a promotion or lump sum bonus, must be provided in many states.

 Some states require companies to provide notice to an employee that they will be asked to sign a non-compete or non-solicitation provision.
 If the notice requirement is 14 days for the employee to review the non-compete clause, the employee’s start date cannot be before that 14 day period has ended.